VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/misc.md

 {{< columns >}}

-Spectral editing is sorta crazy, the idea is instead of working with waves in the time domain, your applying effects in the frequency domain.
+Spectral editing is sorta crazy, the idea is instead of working with waves in the time domain, you're applying effects in the frequency domain.
 The idea being that you can directly select and work with chunks of frequency in a way that would be a nightmare of filters otherwise.
 You can even do weird things like delay only certain frequency blocks (see [MSpectralDelay](https://www.meldaproduction.com/MSpectralDelay))

 <--->